Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/FAQs.md

 # FAQs

-:::{admonition} Is attendence required?
+:::{admonition} Is attendance required?
 :class: question, dropdown
 Yes!
 This will be an in-person seminar, and active participation will raise your final mark.
-In few exceptions the material can be catched up from home, but absence has to be justified in advance.
+In few exceptions the material can be caught up from home, but absence has to be justified in advance.
 :::

 :::{admonition} Is the seminar graded?